Devx-Staffing/PHP-Test-Project/README.md

-# Developer test project

-Developer test project
-PHP Developer Test Project - Simple Blog Application with User Authentication
+# Developer test project - Simple Blog Application with User Authentication

 Dear Candidate,

 Thank you for your interest in our PHP Developer position.
 As part of our evaluation process, we would like you to complete a small test project to demonstrate your PHP and web development skills.
-The project should be completed within one week, and your submission should be a working application with source code.
+The project should be completed within 4 days, and your submission should be a working application with source code.

 ## Project Description